oreqizer/rhythm-fns/README.md

 ## API

-The entire package exports just these 3 pure functions.
+The entire package exports just these 4 pure functions.

+### getBoxHeight

+Calculates the height to apply to an element that uses height.

+ * `baseFontSize` - ratio between the base font size and line height
+ * `baseLineRatio` - absolute base font size used across the page
+ * `heightScale` - your element's desired height relative to the base line height

+Returns the absolute height to apply to your element.

 ### getBoxMargin